roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/FAQ about container networks.md

 ## How do I resolve the issue that a pod is not immediately ready for communication after it is started?

-Symptom:
+Issue:

-After a pod is started, the pod must wait a period of time before it is ready for communication.
+After a pod is started, you must wait for a period of time before the pod is ready for communication.

 Cause: